 Swimming pools are a great source of fun and recreation for you and your family.
 However, pools require work and maintenance to keep them at their best.
 Sometimes, this is not enough, and your pool needs serious remodeling.
 Remodeling your pool usually encompasses different areas of repair or replacement, or it involves a more serious change regarding the pool’s type, shape, or nature.
 Remodeling can address functional issues and give the area a makeover at the same time.
 There are many types of pools and many ways to remodel each.

-The national average for remodeling a pool is $6,000 to $30,000, with most homeowners spending around $15,000 to resurface a 12’ x 24’ gunite pool and update a 700 sq.ft. pool deck.
-This project’s low cost is $4,000 to replace a vinyl pool liner, provided the rest of the pool and deck are in good condition.
-The high cost is $100,000 to change the pool shape and size, install a new deck and water feature, and add an automatic cover.
+The national average for remodeling a pool is $10,000 to $20,000.
+Most homeowners spend around $15,000 to resurface a 12’ x 24’ concrete pool and update a 300 sq.ft. pool deck.
+This project’s low cost is $2,500 to add a fountain in a 10’ x 20’ concrete pool.
+The high cost is $150,000 to change the shape of a 20’ x 40’ concrete pool with water features and install a new deck and pool enclosure.

 |Pool Renovation Cost|

 Depending on the size of the pool, the average cost to remodel a pool ranges between $200 and $150,000.
 When it comes to remodeling a pool, several factors affect the cost of the project.
 One of the main considerations is the size of the pool.
 Larger pools generally incur higher costs due to their increased complexity and the need to use more materials and time to do the required remodeling.
 This means that the average cost to remodel a 13,000-gallon pool will be higher than the cost to remodel one that is 20,000 gallons or more.
 Another important consideration is the overall design of the pool and the additional features you want to add.
 Here are some common pool sizes and the cost to remodel each of them.

 |5,000 Gallons||$200 - $25,000|